The 1066 route and across a ridge to Fairlight Glen

 - Coming out of the Winchelsea station, walk south along the road.

 - At the top of the incline, fork off left off the main road through the medieval city gate into Winchelsea and then take the next road to the right up through the centre of the village.
 You now have a longish section on (largely quiet) roads.
 This takes you through the centre of Winchelsea and out the other side.
-Where the main road turns to the right, it is possible to take the footpath just to the right, which takes the 1066 route across the fields.
-But the road route described is arguably more scenic.
+Where the main road turns to the right, it is possible to take the footpath just to the right, which takes the 1066 route across the fields, but the road route followed by the GPX is arguably more scenic.
 That is to keep straight on at the turning down a side road to eventually pass through New Gate, an isolated old gate to the city of Winchelsea.

 - You then come out onto a level section of road with a nice view of Romney Marsh to your left, before it starts to gently climb a hill.
 About 300 metres into this climb look out for a path diverging across a field to your left, heading for the corner of a wood.

 - Follow this path around the edge of the wood and across fields to return to the road.
 You are only on this for a very short distance before the 1066 route diverges off to the right and up a hill with a windmill on top.

 - Returning to the road after this hill, again you are on it only very briefly before the 1066 route diverges off to the right along a field edge.